 A lifetime ambition fulfilled. thank you RGS.

 Spent 5 days at the American British Academy in Muscat, looking at Animal Adaptations, Polar Habitats and Rainforest Ecology.
 A fascinating school and enjoyable visit.
 Had a few days to explore Oman - well worth it.
 Thanks to Mara Hakim and David Veinot for hospitality, coffee and dates.
 The students were very impressive too.

 New Year in the Negev Desert

 Exploring Israel's Makhtesh Ramon, at 26 miles across this is one of the world's largest craters.
 We went in search of Nubian Ibex, it took a while but eventually we found them.
 Also wandered the Dead Sea and Masada.

 Nature Explorer Guide book published in Italian edition.

 Polar Bear Conservation feature, co-written with Meriel Lland, published in French bear book. le Monde des Animaux.

-Talk to members of the Welsh National Botanic Garden.
+Talk to members and staff of the Welsh National Botanic Garden.